Neelaksh-Singh/search_system/functionality.md

 Cmds - Usage - Explain

-/tf [line_NO] [word] - /tf 0 hi - Tells the frequency of occurence for given word in the given line /df [word] - /df hello - tells how many times the word occurs in the dataset.
+/tf [line_NO] [word] - /tf 0 hi - Tells the frequency of occurence for given word in the given line /df [word] - /df hello - tells in how many articles the word occurs in the dataset.
+/df - /df  - Tells the frequency of occurance of every word in all th documents.
 /search [query] - /search kdko aksjdak -

 /exit - exits the program